The Complexity of All-switches Strategy Improvement: Preliminaries

 \paragraph{\bf One-sink games.}

 Friedmann observed that, for the purposes of showing lower bounds, it is possible to simplify the V\"oge-Jurdzi\'nski algorithm by restricting the input to be a \emph{one-sink game}~\cite{F11}.

 A one-sink parity game contains a sink vertex $s$ such that $\pri(s) = 1$.
 An even strategy $\sigma \in \seven$ is called a \emph{terminating strategy} if, for every vertex $v$, the first component of $\val_{\text{VJ}}^{\sigma}(v)$ is $1$.
+This means that, when the opponent plays optimally against $\sigma$, the play will terminate in the sink $s$.
 Formally, a parity game is a one-sink parity game if: \begin{itemize} \item There is a vertex $s \in V$ such that $\pri(s) = 1$, and $(s, s)$ is the only outgoing edge from $s$.
 Furthermore, there is no vertex $v$ with $\pri(v) = 0$. \item All optimal strategies are terminating. \end{itemize}

-Now, suppose that we apply V\"oge-Jurdzi\'nski algorithm, and furthermore suppose that the initial strategy is terminating.
+Now, suppose that we apply the V\"oge-Jurdzi\'nski algorithm, and furthermore suppose that the initial strategy is terminating.
 Since the initial and optimal strategies are both terminating, we have that, for every strategy $\sigma$ visited by the algorithm and every vertex $v$, the first component of $\val_{\text{VJ}}^{\sigma}(v) = 1$, and so it can be ignored.
 Furthermore, since there is no vertex with priority $0$, the second component of $\val_{\text{VJ}}^{\sigma}(v)$ must be different from the second component of $\val_{\text{VJ}}^{\sigma}(u)$, for every $v, u \in V$.
 Therefore, the third component of the valuation can be ignored.

 Thus, for a one-sink game, we can define a simplified version of the V\"oge-Jurdzi\'nski algorithm that only uses the second component.
 So, we define $\val^{\sigma}(v)$ to be equal to the second component of $\val_\text{VJ}^\sigma(v)$, and we carry out strategy improvement using the definitions given above, but with $\val^{\sigma}(v)$ substituted for $\val_\text{VJ}^\sigma(v)$.
 Note, in particular, that in this strategy improvement algorithm, and edge $(v, u)$ is switchable in $\sigma$ if $\val^{\sigma}(\sigma(v)) \sqsubset \val^{\sigma}(u)$.